Insulated Garage Door Cost: Is the Upgrade Worth It?

 Understanding R-value

-Polyurethane is denser and bonds to the door skin, making the door structurally stiffer and quieter in addition to better insulated.
-Polystyrene is the cheaper option and is a good middle ground if budget is the main concern.
+Polyurethane is denser and bonds to the door skin, which makes the door structurally stiffer and noticeably quieter, in addition to better insulated.
+Polystyrene costs less and works well when budget is the main constraint.

 When insulation is worth the extra cost

-The upgrade pays off most clearly in these situations:
+The upgrade makes the most sense in these situations:

-For a detached garage used only for storage in a mild climate, the added cost of insulation may not pay back in any reasonable timeframe.
+For a detached garage used only for storage in a mild climate, the added cost of insulation may not pay back within any reasonable timeframe.

 What insulation level to choose

 For an attached garage in a climate with significant temperature swings, aim for R-12 or higher with a polyurethane core.
-For a detached garage or mild climate, polystyrene at R-6 to R-9 is a reasonable middle ground.
-Do not pay for high R-values on a door with poor weatherstripping, since air leakage around the door frame undermines the insulation benefit of the panel itself.
+For a detached garage or a mild climate, polystyrene at R-6 to R-9 is sufficient.
+Paying for high R-values on a door with worn weatherstripping is money wasted: air leakage around the frame cancels out the insulation benefit of the panel.
+Your installer should check weatherstripping during installation and replace it if needed.

 Bottom line

-Budget $100 to $400 more for an insulated door versus a non-insulated model of the same size.
-For an attached garage in a climate with cold winters or hot summers, polyurethane insulation at R-12 or higher is worth the premium.
-For a detached storage garage in a mild climate, polystyrene at R-6 is a reasonable compromise.
+Budget $100 to $400 more for an insulated door than a non-insulated model of the same size.
+For an attached garage in a cold-winter or hot-summer climate, polyurethane at R-12 or higher is worth the premium.
+For a detached storage garage in a mild climate, polystyrene at R-6 is fine.
 Have a licensed installer check your spring system before switching to a heavier insulated door.

 Advertisement